houjingyi233/macos-research/sprr/README.md

 On May 6, 2021 a Post by Sven Peter about Apple Silicon Hardware Secrets: SPRR and Guarded Exception Levels (GXF) at URL https://blog.svenpeter.dev/posts/m1_sprr_gxf/ appeared in my Timeline.
 I had just been reviewing https://github.com/AsahiLinux/m1n1/blob/main/tools/apple_regs.json.

 An interesting Read but no additional information was provided with respect to Fuzzing those 64 Register Bits, just performing a Bit Flip with the provided example SPRR JIT test code.
-My first thoughts were: What happens when the Program Counter is lightly Fuzzed?
+My first thoughts were: What happens when the Program Counter (PC) and/or Link Register (LR) are lightly Fuzzed?
+Like Pitchfork or Clusterbomb when using Burp Intruder.

 Example: cx->uc_mcontext->```__ss.__pc += (i) ... for (int i = 0; i < 256; ++i)```